CodeNow/astral/README.md

    and cannot possibly process the job (this is currently only used if the job is malformed and cannot be validated).

+#### Task Best Practices
+To ensure that the system is robust as possible there are two hard rules that must be enforced when implementing tasks.

+1. Tasks must be idempotent.
+This means that they should be implemented in such a way that if shiva receives the exact same job twice, the task should not leave the data model for the system in an inconsistent state.
+Ideally the task should be able to detect this scenario and simply throw the duplicate job away if the task has already been performed.
+2. Tasks **cannot** write data to more than a single external service.
+By writing tasks in this way we ensure that external data models (such as the database or AWS) cannot get into a "half-complete" state (one service works, the other fails, thus causing the job as a whole to fail).

+This list is bound to grow as we expand and test the system, so keep an eye on it if you actively work in the infrastructure side of the organization.

 ## Development

 Shiva is designed to be developed against locally.
 In this section we will cover